gfujii-cmd/gfujii-cmd/README.md

 ### Hi there 👋

-## Eng Comp Student - Software Engineer Intern - Ford Motor Company
+## Eng Comp Student - Software Engineer Intern

 - 🌱 Learning a lot.
 - 🎓 Starting to learn about cybersecurity and etichal hacking.